Cost of Living Comparison Between Malindi and Mombasa Cost of Living Comparison Between Malindi and Mombasa

 Families tend to lean toward Malindi – lower housing and cheaper childcare make a real difference, especially on a single income or when paying for private education.

-Should I move to Malindi or Mombasa?
+Should I move to Malindi or to Mombasa?

 If budget matters most, go with Malindi.
 If higher salaries, better infrastructure, or specific career opportunities are the priority, Mombasa makes more sense.
 Both are solid long-term options with distinct trade-offs.